lbain/lucybain/source/blog/2014/12-13-hoisting.md

 Notice that the entire `hoistedFunction` gets moved up, while only the declaration for the `hoistedVariable` is hoisted.

-Let's try with a more complicated example:
+Let’s try with a more complicated example:

 ```
 function containingFunction() {